xilution/xilution-react-todomvc/README.md

 For Mac users, the Terminal application is the best way to go for command line steps.

 1. [Create an AWS Account](https://aws.amazon.com/free/)
+	* AWS offers a 12 month Free trial.

 1. [Create a Xilution Account](https://www.xilution.com/registration/)
+	* Limited access to Xilution's Beta and Test environments is Free for registered users.
-	* Note your Xilution API Key and Xilution Organization ID when you complete the registration process.
+	* Take note of your Xilution API Key and Xilution Organization ID when you complete the registration process.

 1. [Install Git](https://git-scm.com/downloads)